 Homesteaders and others living off grid often face a variety of challenges that others would never even consider in their day-to-day lives.
 Making sure that your power supply is maintained, that you have access to clean water, maintaining a garden to ensure you have an ample food supply, and probably hundreds of other things large and small.

 Of course, one challenge is finding ways to add variety to your food supply that is self sustaining.
-Many turn to gardens or greenhouses for fruits and vegetables, and you can raise certain livestock, like chickens, goats, and more but that will depend on that land you have and it can be expensive to properly care for a large number of animals.
+Many turn to gardens or greenhouses for fruits and vegetables, and raising livestock like chickens, goats, and more, but that will depend on that land you have and it can be expensive to properly care for a large number of animals.
 One possible method to add some protein, and help with produce, could be an aquaponic system.